Wine Industry in Hong Kong

 Under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA), the mainland has given all products of Hong Kong origin, including wine, tariff-free treatment starting from 1 January 2006.
 According to the stipulated procedures, products which have no existing CEPA rules of origin can enjoy tariff-free treatment upon applications by local manufacturers and upon the CEPA rule of origins being agreed and met.
 Non-Hong Kong made wine is subject to tariff rates of up to 20% when entering the mainland.

 Generally speaking, for wine of fresh grapes, fermentation and production, identified as the principal process for the purpose of delineating their origin, is required to be carried out in Hong Kong.
-Please click to view the detailed information.
+Detailed information is available here.

 General Trade Measures Affecting Wine Exports